-The woman must resolve not to “learn anything” during a church meeting, for that is what the text says.
+The woman must resolve not to learn anything during a church meeting, for that is what the text says.

-If she were unmarried, she could then learn nothing at all – ever – for she would have no husband from whom to learn at home.
+If she were unmarried, she could then learn nothing at all ever for she would have no husband from whom to learn at home.
 If, therefore, she has a desire to learn, she must marry, or forever remain in ignorance.

 Some of these Corinthian sisters were asserting themselves, speaking out in such a manner as to challenge the role of the male public teachers.
 Under the guise of wanting information, they likely were asking pointed questions that were designed to put the service-leaders on the defensive.

-Whatever the manifestation of their conduct was, it was contrary to the principle enunciated by the apostle in his more comprehensive treatment of the subject, as found in his first letter to Timothy (2:12ff) (see our discussion of this passage in the “Feature”, ""The Role of Woman"," (June, 2000).
+Whatever the manifestation of their conduct was, it was contrary to the principle enunciated by the apostle in his more comprehensive treatment of the subject, as found in his first letter to Timothy (2:12ff) (see our discussion of this passage in The Role of Woman.
 See also my commentary, Before I Die – Paul’s Letters to Timothy and Titus.